Friday, September 17, 2021

 1. The head of government shall take care that the laws be faithfully executed.

-2. The head of government shall give to the Congress information of the state of the union, and recommend to their consideration such measures as he shall judge necessary and expedient.
+2. The head of government shall give to the Congress information of the state of the federation, and recommend to their consideration such measures as he shall judge necessary and expedient.

-3. The head of government shall have power, by and with the advice and consent of the Senate, to make treaties, provided a majority of the House of Representatives and two thirds of the Senators concur.
+4. The head of government shall have power, by and with the advice and consent of the Senate, to make treaties, provided a majority of the House of Representatives and two-thirds of the Senate concurs.

 IX.
-The several states may nullify any law of the United States, whenever three-fifths of the legislatures of the several states choose to nullify such law.
-This must occur within twelve months of the enactment of the law as defined in Article I.
+The legislatures of two-thirds of the several states shall have the power to nullify any law of the United States, provided such nullification occurs within twelve months of the enactment of the law as defined in Article I. Upon such action, the law shall be of no force or effect throughout the United States.

 X. This Constitution, and the laws of the United States which shall be made in pursuance thereof; shall adhere to and be interpreted as the organization of the natural right of lawful defense.
 It is the substitution of a common force for individual forces and this common force is to do only what the individual forces have a natural and lawful right to do: to protect persons, liberties, and properties; to maintain the right of each.

 XII.
-The Senate of the United States shall be composed of three Senators from each state, chosen by the legislature thereof, for six years, with a power reserved to a two-thirds majority of each legislature to recall its Senators, or any of them; and each State shall have one vote except in trials of impeachment when each Senator shall have one vote.
-They shall be divided equally into three classes, each class composed of one member of each state delegation so that one third may be chosen every second year.
+The Senate of the United States shall be composed of three Senators from each state, chosen by the legislature thereof, for terms of nine years, with a power reserved to a two-thirds majority of each legislature to recall its Senators, or any of them.

 XIV.
 Every bill, order or resolution, declarations of war notwithstanding, which shall have passed the House of Representatives and the Senate shall be presented to the Constitutional Council of the United States.
 The Constitutional Council shall only determine if the bill is in full compliance with all the articles of this Constitution and any amendments thereto.
 If it approves, the Constitutional Council shall transmit the bill to the President but if not, the Constitutional Council shall return it, with its objections to that House in which it shall have originated, who shall enter the objections at large on their journal, and proceed to reconsider it.
 No bill shall be presented to the President of the United States without the approval of the Constitutional Council of the United States.